fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>from</dt>
 <dd>

-(string, `required`) Jwt token can be pulled from any input attribute, but most likely you'd want to use "request.http.bearer".
+(string, **required**, `required`) Jwt token can be pulled from any input attribute, but most likely you'd want to use "request.http.bearer".

-@gotags: validate:"required"

 </dd>
 <dt>json_pointer</dt>